On this page

 Self-managed super fund (SMSF) trustees in retirement phase have very different needs to those in accumulation phase.
 They need their SMSF to fund an income they can live on, while those not yet retired are trying to create as big a balance as possible.

-But the release of a new position paper by Treasury is putting a greater focus on how SMSFs satisfy the income requirements of members in retirement, SMSF trustees will not be legally obliged to comply.
+While the release of draft legislation by Treasury is putting a greater focus on how all superannuation trustees satisfy the income requirements of members in retirement, SMSF trustees will not be legally obliged to comply.

 However, investment strategies developed by SMSFs have always been required to explain how the investments they choose meet the individual needs of members.
 When there are members in both accumulation and retirement phase, the investment strategy needs to explain how the needs of both kinds of members are being met and therefore should already include a retirement income strategy for those members in, or close to, retirement.

 The previous federal government first announced its intention to introduce a retirement covenant for all superannuation trustees (including SMSFs) in the 2018–19 Budget.
 It wanted to strengthen existing covenants in the Superannuation Industry Supervision (SIS) Act 1993, which include obligations to formulate, regularly review and give effect to investment, risk management and insurance strategies.
 The inclusion of a Retirement Income Covenant would ensure that the retirement needs of members are being met.

 “The draft legislation would codify the obligation for superannuation trustees to have a retirement income strategy that outlines how they plan to assist their members in retirement.
 The strategy must consider how the trustee will assist their members to balance maximising their retirement income, managing risks and have some flexible access to savings,” former Minister for Superannuation, Financial Services and the Digital Economy, Senator Jane Hume, said when releasing the draft legislation.